Allegany County eligible for food assistance during COVID-19 pandemic

-CUMBERLAND — Allegany County is among the 18 areas in Maryland that are eligible for disaster household distribution emergency assistance in the form of food during the ongoing COVID-19 pandemic.
+CUMBERLAND — Allegany County is among the 18 areas in Maryland eligible for disaster household distribution emergency assistance in the form of food during the ongoing COVID-19 pandemic.

 The Maryland Department of Human Services has requested to use U.S. Department of Agriculture foods to operate a distribution program through the Emergency Food Assistance Program.